graceoualline/MGEdivA/README.md

 ## Output Files

-BlatDiver generates several output files in the specified output directory:
+blatdiver generates several output files in the specified output directory:

 - `{output_name}_blat_results.tsv`: Raw BLAT alignment results
 - `{output_name}_blatdiver_output.tsv`: Filtered results with divergence information
 - `{output_name}_overlap.tsv`: Overlap-filtered results (if enabled)
 - `{output_name}_overlap_div.tsv`: Overlap and divergence filtered results (if enabled)

+*Note: The program is designed such that if a run is stopped prematurely, it will be able to start again at the point where it left off.
+It does this by checking for what files already exist.
+Therefore, try to avoid creating any files with names that could overlap with blatdiver's output.

 ## Database Requirements